mbrt/blog-src/001-ripgrep-code-review/notes.md

       }
       ```

+    It forwards the jobs to a `Worker`.
+So, the actual work is performed by the
+    single-threaded version.

 * At the end of the work, to stop the workers, the main thread just enqueues a
   bunch of "quit" messages (precisely equal to the number of threads); you can
   be sure they will all quit because when one thread picks a quit message it
   immediately terminate, so the rest of them will eventually pick the remaining
   quit messages.

+How does the output is managed?

+* There's a printer that refers to a terminal;
+* This is passed to the worker when the actual job has to be performed (the
+  `do_work` function);
+* The worker forwards the printer to the actual searcher.

+How the files are managed:

+* The files are opened by the main thread directly, and passed to the workers;
+* The worker decides whether to use a memory map or not and forwards the search
+  process to an actual `Searcher`.

 Suggestions: